e271828e/Flight.jl/docs/notes/design/framework_spec.md

   boundary by the once-per-event rule;
 - **forgiven-debt re-anchor** (§11.7) — the pacer abandoning accumulated debt and re-anchoring its schedule;
-- **the write-surface and entry violations** (§12.3): `OutOfClaimEntry` (an enumerated surface's binding drift, rejected at staging — no position in the attach-compiled schema), `StaleInteractiveEntry` (the derived surface moved between staging and drain, §12.5 — the one check only the drain can run) and `EntryTypeMismatch` (a value unconvertible to its slot's declared type, rejected at staging for every writer);
+- **the write-surface and entry violations** (§12.3), all at staging — the drain checks nothing: `OutOfClaimEntry` (an enumerated surface's binding drift — no position in the attach-compiled schema), `ClaimedFaceEntry` (an interactive write to a face claimed in the run's frozen partition, naming the incumbent; also fired by the stopped-sim attach renormalizing a pending batch) and `EntryTypeMismatch` (a value unconvertible to its slot's declared type, rejected at staging for every writer);
 - **a tolerated device-side datum failure** (§12.4, §15.4):
   `MalformedDatum` — emitted by the author's loop via `report(handle, …)`, rate-limited per device, the `InputMappingError` successor;
 - **staging discarded during replay** (§12.12): `ReplayDiscardedStaging` —
   a live batch found staged while the trace feeds the drain;
-- **thread-budget tightness** (§12.7) — at `run!` and on each attach, as the roster grows;
+- **thread-budget tightness** (§12.7) — once per `run!`, against the frozen roster;
 - **device join timeout** (§12.9) — a device task exceeding the shutdown join timeout, abandoned by name rather than hanging `run!`;
 - **device crash** (§12.9, §15.4) — a device task's failure caught by the